alekdavis/CloneLocalGroups/README.md

 # CloneLocalGroups.ps1
-This [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview) script can be used to export or import local groups and group members to or from a local or remote computer.
+This [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview) script can be used to export, import, or delete local groups and group members on a local or remote computer.

 ## Overview
-Use the `CloneLocalGroups.ps1` script to export local groups (with their members) from a local or remote computer into a text file that you can use to import them back (also on a local or remote computer).
+Use the `CloneLocalGroups.ps1` script:

+- export local groups and/or members from a local or remote computer to a text file,
+- import local groups and/or members to a local or remote computer from a text file, or
+- delete local groups and/or members specified in a text file on a local or remote computer.

 During export, you can filter groups by name and/or description using regular expressions.
 You can also specify the exclusion lists (also by names and descriptions) using the configuration file.
-In a similar manner you can specify which accounts to include or exclude during the export operation.
+In a similar manner you can specify which group members to include or exclude during the export operation.

 ### Script execution
 You must launch PlexBackup _as administrator_ while being logged in under the same account your Plex Media Server runs.